 We don't pretend to have all the answers.
 But we believe the question is important enough that it deserves serious attention from the DPI community.

 If we can solve field verification—if we can reliably bridge the gap between digital systems and physical reality—we unlock new possibilities for accountability, transparency, and trust.
-Carbon projects can prove their impact.
+Government agencies can prove compliance.
 Social programs can demonstrate their reach.
 Citizens can verify that their governments are delivering on promises.

-"The most sophisticated digital system in the world cannot tell you whether a tree was planted or a delivery was made.
+"The most sophisticated digital system in the world cannot tell you whether an inspection was conducted or a public work was completed.
 That's not a flaw—it's just the nature of digital systems.
 The opportunity is in bridging this gap."

 Joining the Conversation